NoSpy — The #1 Hidden Camera Detector App: Accurate Spy Camera Finder, Version History & App Privacy Review

 | DontSpy 2 | ✗ | ✗ | only | ✗ | ✗ ($1.99) | 6.5 |

 No hidden camera detector app detects every possible covert recording device.
-Understanding the gaps is essential to using any app intelligently rather than developing false confidence.
+Understanding the gaps is essential to using any application intelligently rather than developing false confidence.
 These are NoSpy’s genuine limitations, described accurately.
+The developer discloses these openly in the privacy policy and version history, and each update works to narrow these gaps where the phone’s hardware allows.

-NoSpy’s Wi-Fi audit only scans the network you have joined.
-A camera using its own SIM card and mobile data connection — or creating its own separate Wi-Fi hotspot — will not appear under any circumstances.
-These cameras are less common (higher cost, ongoing SIM fees), but they exist.
+NoSpy’s WiFi audit only scans the network you have joined.
+A hidden camera using its own SIM card and mobile data connection — or creating its own separate WiFi hotspot — will not appear under any circumstances.
+These hidden devices are less common (higher cost, ongoing SIM fees), but they exist.
 For this category, IR and magnetic scanning remain the only app-based detection options.
 The practical rule: a clean network scan means no cameras on that specific network, not no cameras in the room.
+This is a key limitation to understand before purchase.

-A camera recording only to a microSD card, no Wi-Fi, operating in ambient light with no IR LEDs produces a very small signature.
+A spy camera recording only to a microSD card, no WiFi, operating in ambient light with no IR LEDs produces a very small signature.
 It will not appear on a network scan.
 It will not appear in an IR sweep.
-The only app-based methods are the magnetic scanner (weak signal at distance, higher false-positive risk without corroborating signals) and AI lens recognition (requires pointing your phone directly at the lens from close range).
+The only app-based methods to detect such hidden devices are the magnetic scanner (weak signal at distance, higher false-positive risk without corroborating signals) and AI camera lens recognition (requires pointing your phone directly at the lens from close range).

 Physical inspection with a flashlight at 45° — looking for lens reflections — is the most reliable detection method for this category.
-NoSpy’s guided scan mode explicitly flags this and directs you to a physical inspection checklist when no sensor alerts have fired.
+NoSpy’s guided scan mode explicitly flags this problem and directs you to a physical inspection checklist when no sensor alerts have fired.
+This improvement was introduced in a recent version history update by the developer.

 A dedicated RF detector (JMDHKK K18, Sherry K68) uses purpose-built antenna hardware that detects RF frequencies a smartphone radio is not designed to receive — including the RF emissions of a camera’s internal processor during recording, not just its wireless transmission signal.

 For professional use cases — sensitive business meetings, legal proceedings, long-term rentals requiring ongoing assurance — a physical detector at £35–£150 provides materially better coverage.
-NoSpy is the best consumer app solution for the most common threat (consumer Wi-Fi cameras), not a replacement for professional counter-surveillance equipment.
+NoSpy is the best consumer camera detector app solution for the most common threat (consumer WiFi hidden cameras), not a replacement for professional counter-surveillance equipment.
+The developer is transparent about this in the privacy policy and product description.

 Yes.
-NoSpy’s free tier gives you five complete scans per day with all four detection modes active — IR, magnetic, AI lens recognition, and Wi-Fi network audit — with no account required.
+NoSpy is a free hidden camera detector app for iPhone available on the App Store.
+The free tier gives you five complete scans per day with all four detection modes active — IR, magnetic, AI camera lens recognition, and WiFi network audit — with no account required.
 The daily scan limit applies to full guided-mode sweeps; the IR and magnetic scanners can be run independently without limit.
 The free version displays ads.
-Premium removes the daily scan cap, adds Bluetooth device scanning, and removes ads.
+A premium subscription removes the daily scan cap, adds Bluetooth device scanning, removes ads, and unlocks accessibility improvements.
+You can cancel the subscription at any time.
+The app is Verified by Apple and its privacy policy confirms zero personal data collection.

 Yes, with meaningful caveats.
-Your iPhone’s camera sensor reliably detects IR light hidden cameras emit for night vision — a genuine physical capability.
+Your iPhone’s camera sensor reliably detects the infrared light hidden cameras emit for night vision — a genuine physical capability.
 The magnetometer detects EM fields from camera electronics.
-The Wi-Fi radio lists network-connected devices by manufacturer.
-What your iPhone cannot do: detect cameras that emit no IR, store footage locally without wireless transmission, and sit beyond close magnetic scanning range.
-For consumer-grade Wi-Fi hidden cameras — the category in the vast majority of documented Airbnb and hotel incidents — a well-configured app is genuinely effective.
+The WiFi radio lists network-connected devices by manufacturer.
+What your phone cannot do: detect cameras that emit no IR, store footage locally without wireless transmission, and sit beyond close magnetic scanning range.
+For consumer-grade WiFi hidden cameras — the category in the vast majority of documented Airbnb and hotel incidents — a well-configured hidden camera detector iOS app is genuinely effective.
 For purpose-built professional surveillance devices, it is not sufficient.
+Using this application as part of a thorough room search is the most reliable approach available to the average customer.

-Four-step process: (1) Join the room’s Wi-Fi and run a network scan — look for any camera or IoT brand you didn’t bring.
-(2) Darken the room and use NoSpy’s IR scanner to sweep all surfaces where a camera could be aimed at the bed or bathroom — look for white or pink glowing spots.
+Here is how to find hidden cameras with iPhone in four steps using this hidden camera detector app for iOS: (1) Connect to the room’s WiFi and run a network scan — look for any camera or IoT brand you didn’t bring.
+(2) Darken the room and use NoSpy’s IR scanner to sweep all surfaces where a hidden camera could be aimed at the bed or bathroom — look for white or pink glowing spots on any suspicious object.
 (3) Run the magnetic scanner at 5–10 cm on suspicious objects, particularly USB charger blocks and clock radios.
-(4) Physical inspection with a flashlight at 45° to look for lens reflections.
-A camera found by two or more methods independently has a very high likelihood of being genuine.
+(4) Physical inspection with a flashlight at 45° to find hidden camera lenses by their reflections.
+A hidden camera found by two or more methods independently has a very high likelihood of being genuine.
+The app’s guided mode walks you through each step without needing to read a manual.

-Two-way mirror cameras are a documented category.
+Two-way mirror spy cameras are a documented category, particularly in hotel bathrooms.
 The standard physical test: place your fingertip directly on the mirror surface.
 On a standard mirror, there is a visible gap between your fingertip and its reflection (silvered layer is behind glass).
 On a two-way mirror, there is no gap — your fingertip touches its reflection.
-This is a reliable test requiring no technology.
-To supplement: shine NoSpy’s IR scanner at the mirror in a darkened room — a camera behind the mirror may emit IR detectable through the reflective surface.
-A flashlight at 45° to the mirror face may also reveal a lens reflection behind the silvered layer.
+This accurate test requires no technology.
+To supplement: shine NoSpy’s IR scanner at the mirror in a darkened room — a hidden camera behind the mirror may emit IR detectable through the reflective surface.
+A flashlight at 45° to the mirror face may also reveal camera lenses reflecting behind the silvered layer.
+This method helps detect hidden spy cameras that no WiFi scan or magnetic scanner can find.